MrIronstone/Netflix-Clone/README.md

 ### *Code Highlights*
 • Thanks to sdwebimage, photos can be cached and provide uninterrupted slide animations.  <br /><br />
 • Uses Swift's Result type <br /><br />
-• Every view has been created programmatically <br /><br />
+• Every view has been created ***programmatically*** <br /><br />
-• Used Youtube API v3 for videos and TMDB for title names and posters <br /><br />
+• Each page loads 10 countries, thanks to the "limit 10" parameter in the network layer.
+When it comes to the bottom of the page, it automatically pulls the other page from the internet and merges it with the previous one.
+This way, both the pages contain little data and the next page can be loaded quickly and I get a fluent experience on UI. <br /><br />

 ### *Used UIKit Components*
 • CollectionView <br /><br />